feature-driven-architecture/spec/README.md

 Feature scope generally depends on the product and organizational needs, but a specific Feature should have a clearly defined scope by its maintainers.

-A Feature implements Core Principles.
+A Feature follows these principles:

 1. A Feature can not know about the existence of any other Feature.